OfficialAkitaInu/SmartContracts/README.md

 not your personal wallet's key.

 To do so, you'll need to download the Algorand wallet app to your mobile device.
-From the app you should then switch to test net, create a wallet, and fund that wallet.
+From the app you should then switch to test net, create a wallet, and fund that wallet (with the dispenser tool).

 You can follow detailed instructions to do so here: